lfehrman/Spanish-Accents/README.md

 * Eñe
 * Punctuation

+## How to use

-To use simply click the button corresponding to the letter you need and it will be copied to your clipboard.
+Simply click the button corresponding to the letter you need and it will be copied to your clipboard.